Periodic Shadowing for Set-Valued Maps: Properties of Periodic Shadowing Property

-\begin{remark} Note that compactness of the phase space and upper semicontinuity of $F$ are not required in the proof.
-The equivalence follows solely from the periodic structure of the pseudo-orbits. \end{remark}
+\begin{remark} Notice that neither compactness of the phase space nor upper semicontinuity of the map is required in Lemma~\ref{finitePSP}.
+The equivalence relies solely on the periodic structure of the pseudo-orbits. \end{remark}